simonbates/procdraw-old/README.md

 ### Configure the font

-Edit the file `include/procdraw/graphics/font_config.h` and set `CodeFontFilePath` to a suitable monospaced font on your system (such as `"C:/Windows/Fonts/consola.ttf"`).
+Edit the file `include/procdraw/graphics/font_config.h` and set `MonospaceFontFilePath` to a suitable monospaced font on your system (such as `"C:/Windows/Fonts/consola.ttf"`).

 ### Build Procdraw and run the tests